Updated by Robert Schimaneck

 - The recommended question times are 2 minutes per Ask Opinion, 1 minute per Ask Experience, and 30 seconds per Poll

 - As always, your Customer Success Manager will be more than happy to review your Discussion Guide before your conversation!

 - In addition to standard Onboarding Polls (e.g., age, gender, etc.) it can be helpful to include questions on job title, tenure, responsibility level, office location, and other company-specific items.

 - You can ask as many Onboarding Polls as you need, but we recommend limiting the amount to 10 or fewer questions.

 - You can then create Segments out of any Onboarding Polls or Polls in your live Conversation.

 - Some networks may block the Remesh platform, and performing the following steps can help address these network issues:

-- Whitelist this URL: https://live.remesh.chat/* - please note that the link includes the asterisk.
+- Permit this URL: https://live.remesh.chat/* - please note that the link includes the asterisk.